MaastrichtU-IDS/dsri-documentation/website/docs/anatomy-of-an-application.md

 It is better to have a basic understanding of what a docker container is to fully understand this walkthrough, but it should already gives a good idea of the different objects deployed with each DSRI application.

 We will use the template used to deploy JupyterLab as example, and we will describe the goal, importance and caveats of each parts of the application definition.
+But the same template and instructions can be easily reused for other applications with a web UI to access.

 Checkout the [complete JupyterLab template here](https://github.com/MaastrichtU-IDS/dsri-documentation/blob/master/applications/templates/template-jupyterlab-root.yml) (it will be slightly different with a bit more comments, but there are globally the same)

 You will see that deploying on Kubernetes (and by extension, here OpenShift), is just about defining objects in a YAML file, like a complex `docker-compose.yml` file.